Azure/azure-sdk-for-python/doc/batch.rst

 Existing pools can be upgraded, patched, and resized.
 You can change the size of a pool either explicitly, or via an auto-scaling formula.
-For more information, `see this article <https://azure.microsoft.com/en-us/documentation/articles/batch-automatic-scaling/>`__.
+For more information, see this article on `Automatically Scaling Nodes in a Batch Pool <https://azure.microsoft.com/en-us/documentation/articles/batch-automatic-scaling/>`__.

 .. code:: python